 Where Things Stand Right Now

 2026 has more options than 2025 did.
 Foundayo is a real addition for a real group of patients.
-The pipeline is genuinely promising.
-None of that changes the fact that tirzepatide is still the strongest approved option by the numbers, and that starting something real tends to beat waiting for something theoretical.
+The pipeline is genuinely promising, more so than it's been at any point in this field's history.
+But none of that changes the basic math: tirzepatide is still the strongest approved option by the numbers, and starting something that exists tends to beat waiting for something that doesn't yet.

-If you've been avoiding weight loss medication because injections weren't an option and oral semaglutide's routine didn't fit your life, Foundayo is worth a conversation with your doctor.
-If you've been waiting for retatrutide, have that conversation now about what exists, and revisit the math when the FDA rules.
+If you've been avoiding weight loss medication because injections weren't an option and oral semaglutide's morning routine didn't fit your life, Foundayo is genuinely worth a conversation with your doctor.
+If you've been holding out for retatrutide, have that conversation now about what currently exists, and revisit the math when the FDA actually rules.